ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 }
 </code-example>

 The `loadMovies$` effect is listening for all dispatched actions through the `Actions` stream, but is only interested in the `[Movies Page] Load Movies` event using the `ofType` operator.
-The stream of actions is then flattened and mapped into a new observable using the `mergeMap` operator.
+The stream of actions is then flattened and mapped into a new observable using the `exhaustMap` operator.
 The `MoviesService#getAll()` method returns an observable that maps the movies to a new action on success, and currently returns an empty observable if an error occurs.
 The action is dispatched to the `Store` where it can be handled by reducers when a state change is needed.
 It's also important to [handle errors](#handling-errors) when dealing with observable streams so that the effects continue running.

 <div class="alert is-important">